hypersign-protocol/docs/governance/delegation.md

 hid-noded tx staking unbond <Validator's Operator Address> <Amount of tokens to unbond in 'uhid'> --from <your wallet address> --chain-id <Chain ID of the network>
 ```

-**Note**: Unline Stake Redelegation, it takes 7 days for tokens to move back in the wallet.
+**Note**: Unlike Stake Redelegation, it takes 7 days for tokens to move back in the wallet.